 Nearby, just to the south in Algeria is a monument to General Leclerc whose plane crashed near here in 1947 – it’s pictured on the commemorative stamp, right.
 Among other heroic wartime deeds, he’s famed for leading an armoured column up though Chad to help the LRDG attack the Axis forces based in Murzuk, Libya.
 There are many more monuments to the WW2 liberator of Paris in North Africa and France.

 It’s not fully clear what the Algerian berm is for – stopping n’er do wells from creeping south past similar Moroccan installations out into Algeria?
 You imagine any illicit traffic is northbound (as this article suggests) so perhaps it’s some EU or US funded initiative to limit the traffic of smuggled migrants, arms and drugs up from Algeria to Morocco.
 You imagine a berm is fairly easy to make once you order a conscript with a D6 to get on with it.
 There’s been bad blood with Morocco for as long as the two countries have existed.
-Despite Morocco’s wishes the border with Algeria has been closed to all for over 20 years.
+Algeria claims Morocco smuggles loads of hashish southwards to befoul it populace.
+Despite Morocco’s wishes, the border with Algeria has been closed to all since the mid-1990s.

 More berm activity way down south at Bordj Moktar